15 Ways to Get Rid of Acne (Pimples) Without Cosmetic Procedures

 Although acne is a complex skin issue but some concepts have been proven correct in response to acne treatments:

 • Excessive sebum production by sebaceous glands of the skin is the main cause that fills the pores and clogs them leading to occasional pimples and blackheads.
 If the bacteria P. acnes can get into the site, infection occurs and attracts white blood cells to kill the bacteria that lead to inflammation, and whiteheads or papules formation.
 In severe cases, pustules, nodules, and cystic acne are formed that contain pus.
-Fungal acne can also develop in presence of excess yeast in the hair follicles.
+Fungal acne can also develop in presence of excess yeast in the hair follicles. also develop in presence of excess yeast in the hair follicles.
+Some people also experience acne bumps under skin that don’t form a whitehead; these are deep inflammations that require patience and gentle care.

 Acne causes: an infographic photo indicating the causes and reasons of acne